vyperlang/vyper/docs/types.rst

 Mappings
 ========

-Mappings in Viper can be seen as `hash tables <https://en.wikipedia.org/wiki/Hash_table>`_ which are virtually initialized such that every possible key exists and is mapped to a value whose byte-representation is all zeros: a type's default value.
+Mappings in Vyper can be seen as `hash tables <https://en.wikipedia.org/wiki/Hash_table>`_ which are virtually initialized such that every possible key exists and is mapped to a value whose byte-representation is all zeros: a type's default value.
 The similarity ends here, though: The key data is not actually stored in a mapping, only its ``keccak256`` hash used to look up the value.
 Because of this, mappings do not have a length or a concept of a key or value being "set".

-It is possible to mark mappings ``public`` and have Viper create a getter.
+It is possible to mark mappings ``public`` and have Vyper create a getter.
 The ``_KeyType`` will become a required parameter for the getter and it will return ``_ValueType``.